ryrobotics/ryrobotics.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Lecturer in the Faculty of Engineering at The University of Hong Kong (HKU), where I work with our teaching team to design and coordinate active learning initiatives, including the flagship Engineering Challenges course.
-My focus is on advancing immersive, hands-on engineering education that brings together autonomous systems, intelligent robotics, and AI applications, empowering students to tackle real-world problems from concept to prototype.
+My focus is on advancing immersive, hands-on engineering education that brings together autonomous systems, intelligent robotics, and AI, empowering students to tackle real-world problems from concept to prototype.
 {style="text-align: justify;"}